-In another legal matter in August 2020 an ex-employee admitted stealing funds from the Company's historic deposit addresses while in the employment of the company.
+In August 2020 an ex-employee admitted stealing funds from the Company's historic deposit addresses while in the employment of the company.
 This theft affected assets that were deposited after the date of liquidation.
-No connection between this theft and the January 2019 hack has been identified.
-These funds have been recovered in full from the ex-employee.
+No connection between this theft and the January 2019 hack has been identified, and these funds have since been recovered in full.
 We have supported the NZ Police with its prosecution of the individual involved and have sort reparations.